arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 <a name="Ex1Task3" />
 #### Task 3 - Configuring the allowed Identity Providers  ####

 By now you know that ACS takes care of accepting tokens in different formats from a number of possible identity providers via different protocols, and normalizes the incoming information into a different token format that your Web site will consume.
 ACS can emit different token types via various protocols.
-For Web sites, the default protocol is WS-Federation.
-There‚Äôs no need to go in the fine details: it‚Äôs suffice to say that WS-Federation is a protocol that is natively understood by Windows Identity Foundation (WIF), a part of the .NET framework that allows you to easily outsource application authentication to tokens sources such as the ACS itself.
+For Websites, the default protocol is WS-Federation.
+Thereís no need to go in the fine details: itís suffice to say that WS-Federation is a protocol that is natively understood by Windows Identity Foundation (WIF), a part of the .NET framework that allows you to easily outsource application authentication to tokens sources such as the ACS itself.
 In particular, WIF extends Visual Studio with a tool that can automatically configure your application to outsource authentication without requiring you to write a single line of code.

 1. Open **Microsoft Visual Studio 2012** as administrator by right-clicking the **Microsoft Visual Studio 2012** shortcut and choosing **Run as administrator**.